pravasiconsultants/official-web/content/germany/student-visa.md

 title: German Student Visa
 img: /assets/img/stu-visa.png
 layout: single
-description: Lorem ipsum, dolor sit amet consectetur adipisicing elit.
-Aliquid quasi similique totam, molestias necessitatibus rem dignissimos reprehenderit facilis laborum qui.
+description: Information about student visa for Germany
 ---

 {{< rows  >}}
 {{< col  >}}

-## Why Study in Germany?
+#### Why Study in Germany?

 Germany is known for its high-quality education, innovative research opportunities, and affordable tuition fees.
 With a strong focus on practical and theoretical learning, German universities are